 Nearby you can find popular landmarks, such as the Empire State Building, Central Park, and the MoMa (Museum of Modern Arts).

-On the bustling streets in Midtown West, there are plenty of restaurants, fancy stores, and street performers interacting with passers-by under the flashing lights of giant billboards.
+There are plenty of restaurants, fancy stores, and street performers interacting with passers-by under the flashing lights of giant billboards on the bustling streets in Midtown West.
 People meet on the red staircase in Times Square to take selfies or buy tickets for Broadway shows performed in the Theatre District.